Gennady Golovkin: Vacating the middleweight titles

 After the loss to Álvarez, Golovkin continued to hold the WBA (Super), IBF and IBO middleweight titles.
 On 8 February 2023, he vacated the IBF title after being ordered to face mandatory challenger Esquiva Falcão.
 On 9 March 2023, Golovkin relinquished the WBA (Super) title after being ordered to face WBA (Regular) champion Erislandy Lara.
+It was also confirmed that Golovkin would be taking a break from boxing for an "indefinite period of time."
 On 14 June 2023 IBO President Ed Levine announced that Golovkin had vacated his IBO world title.
+In November 2025, before becoming president of World Boxing, he did not rule out a return to the ring as a boxer and did not rule out retirement.

 Fighter profile

 Boxing style

-A calculating pressure fighter, Golovkin is known for his exceptionally powerful and precise punching, balance, and methodical movement inside the ring.
+A pressure fighter, Golovkin is known for his powerful and precise punching, balance, and movement inside the ring.
 With a streak of 23 knockouts that spanned from 2008 to 2016, he holds the highest knockout-to-win ratio – 88.1% – in middleweight championship history.
-Golovkin is also said to have one of the most durable chins in boxing history, having never been knocked down or otherwise stopped in a total of 395 fights, 45 as a professional and 350 as an amateur.
+Golovkin was never knocked down or otherwise stopped in a total of 395 fights, 45 as a professional and 350 as an amateur.